Yang122333/zwy_1122333/README.md

 ### Domains and Sessions

 When any remote function is being called, the current HTTP session is bound to the active domain before making the call.
 In fact, the currently active domain has the following additional properties:

+`domain.active.socket`

+The actual Socket.IO connected socket.
+If your app maintains an array of active sessions in order to broadcast callbacks to all of them, for example in a chat application, it is practical to listen for the `disconnect` event in order to drop disconnected clients.

 `domain.active.socketSession = {}`